 I have found the biggest cause is from something called the Marketing Strategy Execution Gap.
 You need more soldiers on the ground to deploy multiple marketing strategies to free you up to shine as Chief Visionary.
+You need a marketing team.

 You probably already tried outsourcing to a marketing agency only to be disappointed with the results.
 According to digital.com, 76% percent of small business owners report facing marketing challenges.